drenzzo/chatgpt-img-generator/README.md

 # chatgpt-img-generator
-Generate image with ChatGPT API
+Generate image with ChatGPT API with Docker, PHP and JS